Prathyu2425/freshersbatch-oct16/README.txt

-assignments is the set of tasks that assigned to the workers or students.
+assignments is the set of tasks that assigned to the workers or students or anyone can .